MultiSafepay/docs/content/api/orders/pre_check.md

 Contains the delivery information for the shipment.
 Values for first_name and last_name require minimum two characters.

 ----------------

 __shopping_cart__ | object

 Contains all purchased items including tax class.
 If you are using your own integration, the transaction should be sent including the complete specification of the shopping_cart.
+The descriptions of the shopping cart parameters can be viewed in [shopping_cart.items](/api/#shopping-cart-items) API section.

 ----------------